 A light-hearted look at somewhere I have a lot of affection for.
-Already this is nostalgia, as a lot of things have changed since 2007 when I worked there for 6 months.
+Here’s how I saw it in 2009 but 15 years later this is nostalgia.
+A lot of things have changed since 2007 when I worked there for 6 months, but as I’ve returned 8 times, Gibraltar must have said something to me.

-La Linea de la Concepcion is the Spanish border town you have to negotiate on your way to Gibraltar, unless you have a yacht, and I don’t.
+La Linea de la Concepcion is the Spanish border town you need to negotiate over land, on your way to Gibraltar.
 La Linea’s a seaside town awash with hotels, boarding houses, boats and restaurants.
 From here Gibraltar, could be an island.
 But there’s the rub.
-It’s not an island at all.
-It’s a little beauty spot on the bottom of Spain.
+Before I went I might have thought Gibraltar was an island but it’s a peninsula, almost a little beauty spot on the bottom of Spain.

-After you’ve walked, (yes walked, because the border roads are sardine-tight with traffic, through the Spanish and Gibraltarian checkpoints) the Airport buildings are immediately upon you.
-The estate’s about the same size as that of a small UK provincial airport, like Blackpool or Cardiff.
+After you’ve walked, because the border roads are sardine-tight with traffic, through the Spanish and Gibraltarian checkpoints the Airport buildings are immediately upon you.
+The estate’s probably smaller than that of a small UK provincial airport, like Blackpool or Cardiff.

 There are a few wealthy dwelling houses and some Defence buildings on the Upper Rock.
 But the majority of Gibraltar’s 28,000 plus citizens live in the main town, which clusters ’round the Rock in two tiers, just as a tutu might cling to a cute, but portly dancer.

-The first half mile is an industrial estate, housing a print shop, some garages, a little manufacturing and a church.
+The first half mile is an industrial estate, housing a print shop, some garages, a little manufacturing, a church and some cemeteries.
 Further on, the town’s rubbish tip perfumes the air on very hot days with a lugubrious scent.
 It’s best to move swiftly on when the heat is turned up, as it often is in Gib.

 Hot on the heels of Catalan Bay further along Devils Tower Road, comes a curiously named housing community, Both Worlds.
-Not surprisingly however, the buildings are architecturally of this world.
-They formed a hotel, before becoming residence to island dwellers aged over 50.
+Not surprisingly the buildings are architecturally of this world.
+They formed a hotel, before becoming residence to island dwellers 50 years of age and over.
 This little hamlet hugs the shore in a lazy shallow curve.
 Small apartments, on a couple of floors, some looking like little chalets, have balconies and a sea view of moored cargo ships.
 The odd Spanish fishing vessel putters to and fro, sometimes pursued by the coastguard.
 Perhaps it should be mandatory for all coastguard vessels to play the Benny Hill theme over their loudspeaker systems.

-Pray don’t fret on behalf of the inmates of Both Worlds, because residency here is not compulsory for those who have reached, or even surpassed the grand old age of 50.
-These apartments aren’t ‘grace and favour’ though.
-They are purchased or leased.
+Don’t fret on behalf of the inmates of Both Worlds, because residency here is not compulsory for those over 50.
+Apartments aren’t ‘grace and favour’, they’re bought, leased or rented.

-Closed in 2002, following the death of a man on foot in a rock fall, the Dudley Ward Tunnel is currently being refurbished for re-opening later in 2009, or early 2010, dependent on when the Gibraltarians get round to it.
-In spite of his antipathy, the real Llanito has one trait in common with his Spanish neighbour, and that’s the charming concept of mañana.
+Closed in 2002, following the death of a man on foot in a rock fall, the Dudley Ward Tunnel is currently being refurbished for re-opening later in 2009, or early 2010.
+In spite of his antipathy, the real Gibraltarian has one trait in common with his Spanish neighbour, and that’s the concept of mañana.
 I understand this.
-“It’s just too darn hot to rush over things, let’s do it tomorrow… Oh it’s hot again!
+“It’s just too darn hot to rush over things, let’s do it tomorrow… Oh, it’s hot again!
 Let’s try again tomorrow”.
-Amen, hermano.
+Amen to that hermano.

 I was here one late afternoon in 2008, when the sun was still slung high over the yardarm.
 As I stepped off the bus, the recorded soundtrack of a mullah calling the faithful to prayer, joined with the sound of the waves and sea birds, in what I can only call a sonic wonderfullness.
 Rather worryingly the ‘New Flame’ cargo boat sat bolt upright like a tombstone, following a collision with another ship a few days before my visit.